| (VICUS.COM (23 March 2000) -- Complementary

 chiropractic spinal manipulation.
 Their thesis is based on

+philosophical as well as physiological grounds.
 They point out that there is a philosophical basis for integrating

 music therapy and chiropractic.
 Perception is intimately linked to the